-Kirby Smart, the 2012 AFCA Assistant Coach of the Year and the 2009 Broyles Award winner as college football's top assistant coach, is in his sixth season with the Alabama football staff and fifth as defensive coordinator.
-A former standout defensive back and scholar-athlete at Georgia, Smart brings an impressive blend of college and pro coaching experience to the Crimson Tide.
+Kirby Smart, the 2012 AFCA Assistant Coach of the Year and the 2009 Broyles Award winner as college football's top assistant coach, is in his seventh season with the Alabama football staff and sixth as defensive coordinator.
+A former standout defensive back and scholar-athlete at Georgia, Smart is one of the nation's most respected defensive coordinators.

-Smart has retooled the Alabama defense in 2012, molding a unit that lost six starters to the NFL after the 2011 season.
-The Tide leads the nation in total defense (250.0 ypg), scoring defense (10.9 ppg) and rush defense (79.8 ypg) while ranking seventh in pass defense (174.3 ypg) and pass efficiency defense (101.56).
-The Alabama defense features two first-team All-Americans in cornerback Dee Milliner and linebacker C.J.
+Smart retooled the Alabama defense in 2012, molding a unit that lost six starters to the NFL after the 2011 season.
+The Tide led the nation in total defense (250.0 ypg), scoring defense (10.9 ppg) and rush defense (76.4 ypg) while ranking seventh in pass defense (174.3 ypg) and pass efficiency defense (103.72).
+The Alabama defense featured two first team All-Americans in cornerback Dee Milliner and linebacker C.J.
 Mosley.
-Milliner was a finalist for the Thorpe Award that goes to the nation's top defensive back after making 51 tackles, with 18 pass deflections, two interceptions and four tackles for loss.
-Mosley was a finalist for the Butkus Award and leads the team with 99 tackles while making seven tackles for loss, four sacks and intercepting two passes.
+Milliner was a finalist for the Thorpe Award, presented to the nation's top defensive back, after making 54 tackles, with a nation-leading 20 pass deflections, two interceptions and four tackles for loss.
+Mosley was a finalist for the Butkus Award and led the team with 107 tackles while making seven tackles for loss, four sacks and intercepting two passes.
 The 107 tackles for Mosley are the second most in the last 25 years by an Alabama defender (Demeco Ryans had 126 in 2003).

 The 2011 defense led the nation in all five major categories including total defense (183.6 ypg), scoring defense (8.2 ppg), rushing defense (72.2 ypg), passing defense (111.5 ypg) and pass efficiency defense (83.69 rating).
-Linebacker Dont'a Hightower (a finalist for the Lombardi Award, the Lott Trophy, the Butkus Award and the Bednarik Award) led the team in total tackles with 85.
-The first team all-SEC selection has also recorded 11 tackles for loss, four sacks, eight quarterback hurries, one interception and a blocked kick.
-Hightower also became the latest in a line of first-round linebackers produced at Alabama, going to the New England Patriots with the 25th pick of the first round in 2012.
+Dont'a Hightower (a finalist for the Lombardi Award, Lott Trophy, Butkus Award and Bednarik Award) led the team in total tackles with 85.
+The first team all-SEC selection also recorded 11 tackles for loss, four sacks, eight quarterback hurries, one interception and a blocked kick.
+Hightower became the latest in a line of first-round linebackers produced at Alabama, selected by the New England Patriots with the 25th pick of the first round in 2012.

-The 2009 season was a special one for Smart as he not only helped lead Alabama to the national championship, but he also took home the Broyles Award as the top assistant coach in the country.
+The 2009 season was a special one for Smart, as he not only helped lead Alabama to the national championship but also took home the Broyles Award as the top assistant coach in the country.
 The Alabama defense again was regarded as one of the top units in the country, leading the SEC and ranking second nationally in scoring defense (11.7 ppg), pass efficiency defense (87.7), rush defense (78.1 ypg) and total defense (244.1 ypg).

 In the 2010 BCS National Championship game against Texas, the Tide recorded four interceptions and scored a defensive touchdown.
 Three players on Smart's defense earned first-team All-America honors - linebacker Rolando McClain, cornerback Javier Arenas and nose guard Terrence Cody - while Barron was a third team Associated Press All-American.
 McClain captured the Butkus Award and Cody was a finalist for several national awards.

-The Alabama defense was rated among the nation's best in 2008.
+The 2008 Alabama defense was rated among the nation's best.
 The Tide finished third in total defense (263.5 ypg) and seventh in scoring defense (14.3 ppg).
-Senior captain Rashad Johnson earned first-team All-America honors at safety as well as first team all-SEC recognition after intercepting five passes, including two that were returned for touchdowns.
-UA recorded 15 interceptions in 2008 and brought back four of those for scores.
+Senior captain Rashad Johnson earned first team All-America honors at safety as well as first team all-SEC recognition after intercepting five passes, including two that were returned for touchdowns.
+Alabama snagged 15 interceptions in 2008 and brought back four of those for scores.

 Under Smart's guidance in 2007, Johnson led the SEC with six interceptions and earned first team all-SEC honors along with cornerback Simeon Castille.
 A third member of the Alabama secondary, cornerback Kareem Jackson, was honored at the end of the season as a second team Sporting News Freshman All-American.